-Next up the Bowmore, pronounced bum-more, this one was definitely on a level above the Ardmore.
-Bowmore 12 Y.O is an Islay Malt, meaning made on the coast of Scotland and if you ever see Islay Malt written on a whisky, you will know that its a peaty, smoky whisky because its a central characteristic of the island.
+The Bowmore pronounced bum-more, this one was definitely on a level above the Ardmore.
+Bowmore 12 Y.O is an Islay Malt, meaning made on the coast of Scotland.
+If you ever see Islay Malt written on a whiskey, you will know that it is a peaty, smoky whiskey being the central characteristics of the island.

 Bowmore 12 Y.O. was warm and felt like smoky honey in my mouth.
 It’s said that Bowmore is balanced which I found to be true, some chocolate notes towards the end and a dash of water brings out the smokiness and the mellow finish.

-After this was the turn of the king of peaty whiskies, the Laphroaig 10 Y.O. this one hits you with a lot of smoke, after this, every other whisky would seem sweet.
-It’s bold, its peaty and a couple of rolls in the mouth makes you realise its got some sweetness, I also found a hint of oak with a long finish that makes you think you have had a big sip but its actually just the whisky.
+After this was the turn of the king of peaty whiskeys, the Laphroaig 10 Y.O.
+This one hits you with a lot of smoke, after this, every other whiskey would seem sweet.
+It’s bold, peaty and a couple of rolls in the mouth makes you realize its got some sweetness.
+I also found a hint of oak with a long finish that makes you think you have had a big sip but its actually just the whiskey.

-We also tried the Jim Beam Black and the famous Makers Mark, Comparing the Jim Beam Black to the Jim Beam Original, Black has fewer sugar tones and a nice charred finish, it might we enjoyed very well on the rocks.
+Comparing the Jim Beam Black to the Jim Beam Original, Black has fewer sugar tones and a nice charred finish, it might be enjoyed very well on the rocks.
 Some caramel and oak notes give way to some fruity notes too.